 Kermit is an Architect providing Construction Services on a wide range of projects.
 He is a member and past-president of the North Central Region of CSI, a founding member of AIA Minnesota’s Committee on Equity, Diversity, and Inclusion, and active supporter of the Twin Cities-based ACE (Architecture, Construction, and Engineering) Mentorship Program.

 Kermit has been well recognized for his volunteerism and community service.
 To relax, he enjoys family trips, bicycling, and planning for the next fishing or hunting outing.

-Laura is a Designer whose curiosity and outgoing nature makes her a great addition to any team.
+Laura is an Architect whose curiosity and outgoing nature makes her a great addition to any team.
 Her experience includes governmental, higher learning, and preservation projects.
 She collaborated with her team to produce construction documents and has also been involved in construction administration.

 Marc is an Architect who is involved in all aspects of the project from planning and the preparation of construction documents to construction administration.
 His experience ranges from faith based projects to large-scale transportation projects.